ItzARubix/ItzARubix/README.md

-Currently reading: The Lost Metal by Brandon Sanderson.
+Currently reading: Nothing lol (Finished The Lost Metal by Brandon Sanderson and now I just don't have the motivation to start anything new).

 On the queue:
 1. Elantris